-The Mandate from the Government to Health Education England states that NHS organisations should support reservists to have time off for training and possible deployment.
+The Mandate from the Government to Health Education England states that NHS organisations should support reservists and cadet forces adult volunteers to have time off for training and possible deployment.
 The Reserve Forces consist of the Royal Naval Reserve (RNR), the Royal Marines Reserve (RMR), the Territorial Army (TA) and the Reserve Air Forces (RAFR and RAuxAF).